TeamJS/Unit-001/README.md

 After that, if I was to call `Artist.all.first` I would see the instance representing the Artist Action Bronson.
 Furthermore, `Artist.all.first.songs` should include the Song instance representing Larry Csonka.
 Calling `genre` on that instance should return the genre indie.
 Additionally, calling `songs` on that indie genre should return even more songs, etc.

 It's okay if your LibraryParser class collaborates with Artist, Song, and Genre to create data.
 Step through the data and use the API (interface) defined by Song, Genre, and Artist to appropriately create the correct amount of data.
 Feel free to add methods that you feel you need (maybe Artist.find or overwriting a == for better object equality).
-Your LibraryParser class should live in the lib directory as well and loaded by your environment.
+Your LibraryParser class should live in the lib directory as well and required by your environment.

+I imagine that most of your programs, the site generator and the CLI will have to initialize a `LibraryParser` before running so that the program has data.

 ## CLI